IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 <pre>
 fsh invoke demo_nesting -p input myText -r
 {
-    message: "undefined reverted is: txeTym"
+    message: "myText reverted is: txeTym"
 }
 </pre>

 Works like a charm.

 Once again, we recommend entering `fsh session get <session id>` again to visualize the results of the invocations.

+To learn more about Composer visit: https://github.com/ibm-functions/composer

 # IBM App Connect & Message Hub